gcsizmadia/EgonsoftHU.Extensions.Bcl/PACKAGE_README.md

 ## Extension methods for throwing `ArgumentOutOfRangeException`

-Can't wait for the new static methods in `ArgumentOutOfRangeException` that will be introduced in **.NET 8**?
+Would you like to use the new static methods in `ArgumentOutOfRangeException` that were introduced in **.NET 8** but your project targets an older framework?
 In this package they are available as extension methods.

 - For `IEquatable<T>` type: